KieranBest/Final-Year-Project/Documentation.md

 >
 > *(Rogers et al., 2014)*

 Going back to learning in a zone of proximal development, Yuksel et al. (2016) created 'BACh'.
 An application where users’ cognitive workload dictates the applications difficulty.
-'BACh' measures cognitive workload using a fNIRS sensor which is not in the scope of my project.
+'BACh' measures cognitive workload using a fNIRS sensor which is not in the scope of my project (as can be seen in Figure 6).

 > **Figure 6: Learn Piano with ‘BACh’**
 >